lkakitani/cdb-calc/README.md

 # cdb-calc
 CDB calculator

+## Todo

-Todo: use dotenv or similar to load variables from a .env file
+- use dotenv or similar to load variables from a .env file
+- refactor api/cdb